 For applicants with an occupation on the STSOL or ROL, a points based skilled visa is only available through state nomination with the various SMPs.
 Although state nomination is not compulsory for applicants with MLTSSL listed occupations, many of these applicant also apply for state nomination making this pathway very competitive.

 When submitting their Expression of Interest, applicants will select which (if any) states and/or territories they are interested in being sponsored by.
-Applicants can select as many states/territories that offer nomination to their occupation or can indicate they do not wish to be considered for nomination at all.
-The state and territory governments then search SkillSelect and choose the applicants they are interested in sponsoring from those that have indicated in their state/territory.
-The states/territories may request further information and evidence before agreeing to provide nomination.
-Once a state or territory offers nomination an invitation to apply for the skilled visa is issued by DIBP and the skilled visa application must be lodged.
-Electing to be considered for nomination by one or more states/territories, therefore, increases your chance of being invited to apply.
+Applicants can select all states, or narrow their selection to a few states or simply single state of choice.
+The state and territory governments then search SkillSelect and choose the applicants they are interested in nominating from those that have indicated interest in their state/territory.
+If selected, the State will ask prospective applicant to make a formal nomination application, often requesting further information and evidence before agreeing to approve the nomination.
+Once a state or territory offers nomination an invitation to apply for the skilled visa is issued by DHA and the skilled visa application must be lodged within 60 days, or the opportunity will be lost.
+Electing to be considered for nomination by one or more states, arguably, increases your chance of being invited to apply.

 Since the SMP's are liable to change due to the imposed ceilings and quotas; we would recommend that you proceed with your application without delay to avoid disappointment in the future.
 We regularly re-evaluate your State/Territory nomination options throughout the visa application process for our clients.
 If at any stage you require an update, please do not hesitate to contact us.